 Early History of the Padersen family

 This web page shows only a small excerpt of our Padersen research.
 Another 119 words (8 lines of text) covering the years 1700, 1604, 1679, 1632, 1708, 1706, 1727, 1658, 1719, 1691 and are included under the topic Early Padersen History in all our PDF Extended History products and printed products wherever possible.

 Padersen Spelling Variations

 In various documents Padersen has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
 Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Padersen family (pre 1700)

-Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway
+Notable amongst the Clan from early times was John Paterson (1604-1679), Bishop of Ross; John Paterson (1632-1708), the last Archbishop of Glasgow, Bishop of Galloway, Bishop of Edinburgh; and William Pattison (1706-1727), an English poet.

-Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
-Another 68 words (5 lines of text) are included under the topic Early Padersen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Padersen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Padersen family to Ireland

 Some of the Padersen family moved to Ireland, but this topic is not covered in this excerpt.